-As experienced truck accident lawyers practicing in Austin, Texas, we’ve seen firsthand the catastrophic injuries our clients have suffered because the truck driver was not paying attention, tired, or even drunk.
+As an experienced truck accident lawyer practicing in Austin, Texas, I’ve seen firsthand the catastrophic injuries our clients have suffered because the truck driver was not paying attention, tired, or even drunk.

 500,000 Truck Accidents each year in the US